Local well-posedness of the higher-dimensional $b$-equation: Geometric interpretations of the b -equation and a Kelvin-Noether circulation theorem

-We now inform the reader of an equivalence between the geodesic equation on a Lie group and a first-order equation on the Lie algebra called the \textit{Euler-Arnold equation}.
-We then observe that the higher-dimensional $b$-equation is a non-metric Euler-Arnold equation on the group of smooth Sobolev diffeomorphisms $\operatorname{Diff}_{H^\infty}(\mathbb{R}^n).$
+There is a well-known equivalence between the geodesic equation on a Lie group and a first-order equation on the Lie algebra called the \textit{Euler-Arnold equation}, first introduced by Arnold in \cite{arnold1966} (see also \cite{vizman2008, misiolek2010fredholm}).
+For any smooth Riemannian manifold $(G,g)$, the energy functional of a smooth curve $c:[0,1]\to G$ is defined by